tazjin/kontemplate/README.md

 Assuming you have Go configured correctly, you can simply `go get github.com/tazjin/kontemplate/...`.

+There are signed binary releases available on the [releases page][] for Linux, OS X and Windows.

 ## Usage

 You must have `kubectl` installed to use Kontemplate effectively.